wonjune-kang/conversation-quality/README.md

 We compute several lexical metrics from transcriptions of spoken conversations and use them as conditioning features to try to estimate conversation quality.
+Special thanks to Doug Beeferman for providing the baseline code for `utils/lexical_metrics.py` and `utils/responsivity.py`.

 ## Dependencies